OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/set-master-key.md

 ## Basic example

-This example will update the config file for the instance named `OctopusServer` with the provided master key .
+This example will update the config file for the instance named `OctopusServer` with the provided master key.

 ```text
 octopus.server set-master-key --instance="OctopusServer" --masterKey=NEW_MASTER_KEY